1 John 4:1

 Whoever confesses that Jesus is the Son of God, God abides in him, and he in God.

-(a) Whoever confesses or calls upon the name of the Lord shall be saved (Rom.
-10:13).
-You are not saved because you spoke the magic words; you are saved because you called to a Savior and he heard you.
-And how can we be sure this Savior can save?
-Because he is the Son of God sent by God for the purpose of saving you (1 John 4:14).
+You are not saved because you spoke the magic words of a prayer; you are saved because you called to a Savior and he heard you.
+How can we be sure this Savior can save?
+Because he is the Son of God sent by God for the purpose of saving you (see previous verse).

 (b) The Son of God; see entry for 1 John 3:8.

-(d) God abides in him, and he in God.
+(d) And he in God.
 Eternal life is so much more than getting your name recorded in the Book of Life.
-Eternal life is knowing God and living out of the intimacy that comes from being in union with him (John 14:20).
-Note that God abides, he dwells, he stays.
-The moment you acknowledged Jesus as Lord, he moved into your life and he will never leave.
+Eternal life is knowing God and living out of your union with him (John 14:20).

 1 John 4:16